vonubisch/Cordova-PhoneGap-Babel-React-Hotloader-Webpack-OnsenUI-FontAwesome/README.md

-# PhoneGap-Babel-React-Webpack-OnsenUI-FontAwesome

-Goal is to make a boilerplate for the following tech:
+# Kitchensink/Boilerplate for Cordova-PhoneGap-Babel-React-Hotloader-Webpack-OnsenUI-FontAwesome Edit
+## Goal
+Template for ready-to-use hybrid mobile apps with native look.

+## Tools
+Not all are correctly implemented/configured yet.
 - Apache Cordova - *to compile to iOS and Android Apps*
 - Adobe PhoneGap - *some juicy Cordova tools*
 - React - *DOM ninja*